rohittt1/js-hindi-c2c-yt/README.md

 //only when pushed the file is completely/successfully saved... and when reloaded again..the files are visible.
 //and when need the files.... click <code> ---> Local ---> dowmload zip and access it.

+//setup  the terminal in getting inside the required directory following this
 ![codespaceterminalguide](https://github.com/user-attachments/assets/dced8ccd-aaa9-4247-b087-71df719c3824)

+//as dicussed in 05_string.js, the console part of the string is included here:
 ![strings_execution_in_console](https://github.com/user-attachments/assets/a5066106-fcfc-4f66-9954-f2e8824bf676)